Jenna Jameson: Pornographic film

 The contract earned Jameson US$6,000 for each of eight movies in her first year.
 Her first big-budget production was Blue Movie (1995), where she played a reporter investigating a porn set; it won multiple AVN Awards.
 In 1996, Jameson won top awards from three major industry organizations, the XRCO Best New Starlet award, the AVN Best New Starlet Award, and the Fans of X-Rated Entertainment (F.O.X.E.)
 Video Vixen award.
 She was the first entertainer to win all three awards.
-A stream of other awards followed.

 By 2001, Jameson earned $60,000 for a day and a half of filming a single DVD, and $8,000 per night dancing at strip clubs.
 She tried to restrict herself to five films per year and two weeks of dancing per month.
 Her husband Jay Grdina has said that she earned as much as $25,000 per night dancing.

 Between 2005 and 2006, she hosted Playboy TV's Jenna's American Sex Star, where prospective porn stars compete in sexual performances for a contract with her company, ClubJenna.
 Winners of the contracts for the first two years were Brea Bennett and Roxy Jezel.

-In August 2007, Jameson had her breast implants removed, reducing her from a D to a C cup; she also said she was finished with appearing on camera in pornographic films, though she would continue running ClubJenna, which was grossing $30 million per year.
-In January 2008, Jameson confirmed she was retiring from pornographic performances and has since said that she "won't even do a Maxim cover".
+In January 2008, Jameson confirmed she was retiring from pornographic performances and has since said that she "won't even do a Maxim cover."

-Jameson's first appearance at an adult-entertainment event since her retirement was at the 2013 Exxxotica New Jersey convention in October.
-The following month, she returned to the adult industry as a webcam model.
+Jameson's first appearance at an adult-entertainment event since announcing her retirement was at the 2013 Exxxotica New Jersey convention in October.
 On January 15, 2014, Fleshlight released Jameson's signature artificial vagina.
 Jameson was also the master of ceremonies for the 2014 XBIZ Awards on January 24.